 GhostBed Mattress Review

 The GhostBed mattress is a 11″ all foam mattress built from 3 different layers.
-Unlike most foam mattresses, GhostBed has 3.5″ of comfort foam which creates great deep compression support.
+GhostBed has 3.5″ of comfort foam which creates great deep compression support.

-- Top layer (cooling & comfort) – this layer consists of 1.5″ of aerated latex foam.
+- Top layer (cooling & comfort) – this layer consists of 1.5″ of synthetic Dunlop latex foam.
 This layer helps to relieve pressure points and responds almost instantaneously.
 Additionally, this layer was designed to provide great cooling, bounce, and feel.
+It has a density of 3.5 PCF (pounds per cubic foot).

 Designed with 100% polyester, the top piece of the GhostBed’s cover is both soft and stretchy.
 This fabric has the ability to immediately snap right back into place for a smooth look.
 The side panels of the GhostBed are made from a combination of polyester (51%) and polypropylene (49%).